Why compare and contrast in writing?

 2. Research Similarities and Differences

-When researching, create a table: Specify the categories you’ll compare about both subjects and write down related characteristics to see the similarities and differences.
-This tactic works best when you write an essay or a marketing text comparing two products.
+Specify the categories you’ll compare about both subjects and write down related characteristics to see the similarities and differences.
+This tactic works best when you write an essay on marketing and compare two products.

 3. State a Thesis